jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 Here’s the complete design where the `construct(...)` details have been removed.
 A few items of note:
 * `Client` no longer hardcodes the pizza.
 The pizza order resides within the specification.
 The other parts of `Client` are mostly the same as with the previous design.
 * Except for moving the `PizzaSize` declaration from the `StandardPizzaBuilder` to the `PizzaBuilder` interface , `StandardPizzaBuilder` and `PizzaBuilder` have not changed.
 * `Pizza` has never changed.
 Since it has no dependencies upon the rest of the design.
+This can be observed visually in the design, since all arrows of dependency and knowledge point into it.

 <img src="/assets/Builder-3-4.png" alt="Complete Design with PizzaDirector" width = "90%" align="center" style="padding: 35px;">